SickProdigy/Raspberry-Pi-Pico-Thermostat/README.md

   - This ensures the config file always reflects the current operating temperatures, whether in hold mode or schedule mode.

 - **Immediate schedule application:**
-  - When you click "Resume Scheduling," the system applies the current schedule targets instantly, so the dashboard updates without delay.
+  - When you click "Resume Scheduling," the thermostat applies the current schedule targets instantly, so the dashboard updates without delay.

 - **Memory management:**
   - Garbage collection runs every 5 seconds to prevent memory fragmentation and crashes.

 - **Sensor validation:**
   - Temperatures outside the range -50°F to 150°F are ignored to prevent false readings.

 ## Quick Start